osilander/203.311/Week11/Week11.md

 dev.off()
 ```

-Great, we've got some clearly differentially expressed genes, some only in sample 1, some only in sample 2, etc. Now we can go through our differential gene expression analysis using [edgeR](https://scholar.google.co.nz/citations?view_op=view_citation&hl=en&user=XPfrRQEAAAAJ&citation_for_view=XPfrRQEAAAAJ:SGW5VrABaM0C "it's popular").
+Go ahead and open the pdf.
+Great!
+We've got some clearly differentially expressed genes, some only in sample 1, some only in sample 2, etc. Now we can go through our differential gene expression analysis using [edgeR](https://scholar.google.co.nz/citations?view_op=view_citation&hl=en&user=XPfrRQEAAAAJ&citation_for_view=XPfrRQEAAAAJ:SGW5VrABaM0C "it's popular").
 This is one of the primary RNA-seq analysis packages, the other being [DESeq2](https://scholar.google.co.nz/citations?view_op=view_citation&hl=en&user=vzXv764AAAAJ&citation_for_view=vzXv764AAAAJ:IjCSPb-OGe4C "Wow Mike").

 <img src="graphics/edger-deseq2.jpeg" width="500" title="It was always non-parametric tests"/><br>